Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics: Introduction

 Moreover, $\Delta(L,\phi)$ is continuous in $\phi$ if $\int_X (\ddc\phi)^n>0$.
-Here the set of $\phi$ is endowed with the $d_S$-pseudo-metric in the sense of \cite{DDNL5} and the set of convex bodies is endowed with the Hausdorff metric.
+Here the set of $\phi$ is endowed with the $d_S$-pseudometric in the sense of \cite{DDNLmetric} and the set of convex bodies is endowed with the Hausdorff metric.

 Define